sophielansweeper/embedded-workflow-builder-docs/docs/connectors/paylocity.md

 ### Paylocity OAuth 2.0

 Authenticate requests to Paylocity using values obtained from the developer console.

+To Set up OAuth 2.0:

+1. Must have access to the Paylocity Web Service.
+The Paylocity Client ID and Client Secrets are provided by submitting an [Access Request form](https://docs.paylocity.com/knowledge/Partner%20integration/Paylocity%20Web%20Services_Access%20Request.pdf) for Paylocity Web Services.
+To request access use the following [guide](https://paylocity.egain.cloud/system/templates/selfservice/pctycss/help/customer/locale/en-US/portal/308600000001020/content-version/PCTY-124765/PCTY-1022971/Paylocity-Web-Services-Access-Request-Form-Field-Descriptions).
+   1. the Access Request form will also determine the external HTTPS URL for webhooks.
+See the Webhooks section for further details.
+2. Upon approval, your administrator will be provided with the API credentials via email by Paylocity.
+Input these credentials into the connection's configuration.

 This connection uses OAuth 2.0, a common authentication mechanism for integrations.
 Read about how OAuth 2.0 works [here](../oauth2.md).